syncfusion-content/wpf-docs/wpf/GridControl/Appearance.md

 The Background property specifies a background brush for the grid cell.
 The cell’s background can be painted with either a solid brush or a gradient brush.

-> Note: * Gradient-A gradient brush uses two colors.
+N> * Gradient-A gradient brush uses two colors.
 These colors merge to create a transition or fading effect. * Solid-A solid brush is equipped with only one color.

 #### Setting Background Brush Type